elastic/TSDB-migration-test-kit/README.md

     # Do you want to get in your @directory_overlapping_files the files that are overlapping?
     # Set this to True and delete the directory named directory_overlapping_files if it already exists!
-    get_overlapping_files = False
+    get_overlapping_files = True
     ```
-  The directory should not exist!
+  > **Note**: The directory should not exist!
 Otherwise, the files will not be placed, since we are
 not deleting the directory.
-An warning will be shown indicating that the files
+A warning will be shown indicating that the files
 were not placed:
-    ```commandline
+    > ```commandline
-    WARNING: The directory overwritten-docs exists.
+    > WARNING: The directory overwritten-docs exists.
 Please delete it.
 Documents will not be placed.
-    ```
+    > ```
-  In case they are placed, you will have in your project structure something
+  If the documents are placed, your project structure will be
 similar to this:
 ![img.png](images/img.png)

-    And then you can just compare the files!
+    And then you can just compare the files and see which fields should habe
+been set as dimension!

+    > **Note**: By default, the program will only create 10 folders
+for the first 10 set of dimensions causing loss of data.
+For each of
+these folders, it will only get two documents that are overlapping - this
+does not mean that there are no more documents overlapping for those
+set of dimensions.
+If you want to change these default values, have
+a look at the function in `es.py`:
+    >```python
+    > def get_missing_docs_info(client: Elasticsearch, data_stream: str, display_docs: int = 10, dir: str = "",
+    >                      get_overlapping_files: bool = False,
+    >                      copy_docs_per_dimension: int = 2):
+    >```
+    > And then just change in the `main.py` the respective parameters.
+For
+    example, if you just want to get the first 5 set of dimensions causing
+    loss of data, and 3 documents for each of these:
+    > ```python
+    > get_missing_docs_info(client, data_stream, dir=directory_overlapping_files, get_overlapping_files=get_overlapping_files,
+    > display_docs=5, copy_docs_per_dimension=3)
+    > ```

 ## Run